Term Dates 21/22

 Behaviour we have high expectations of behaviour.
 We have a positive discipline policy which enables children to be clear about their responsibilities with regard to behaviour.
 We work in partnership with our parents/carers if there are any concerns.

-We don’t tolerate bullying and we act swiftly and procedures if there are any concerns or issues
+We do not tolerate bullying and we act swiftly and procedures if there are any concerns or issues

 Educational visits are always risk assessed.
 We ensure the ratio of adults to children meets or exceeds requirements so that your children can enjoy their school trips.

-We have 8 members of staff who are fully trained Paediatric First Aiders accompanied with 7 staff who are First Aid trained.
-We ave a trained Mental Health First Aider.
-Staff are also trained to deal with specific medical needs of children and administer care plan requirements.
+We go above the legal requirement for fully trained Paediatric First Aiders.
+All Early Years staff hold this qualification as well as other staff members across the academy.
+In addition to this we have staff who are First Aid trained.
+We also have a trained Mental Health First Aider.
+Staff are also trained to administer medicines and deal with specific medical needs of children ensuring care plan requirements are met.

 Health and Safety must be rigorous at all times.
-Our estates team has a termly meeting with the Principal to monitor and discuss all aspects of H&S. The site is inspected every 6 months by Elite H&S
+Our estates team has a termly meeting with the Head of School to monitor and discuss all aspects of H&S. The site is inspected every 6 months by Elite H&S

 We provide a termly safeguarding report to governors.
 This ensures all aspects of safety provision are up to date.
 We complete an annual safeguarding audit for Walsall Safeguarding and Children’s Boards.